skip to Main Content

 Age of Candidates

-The Australian and New Zealand Standard AS/NZS 2299.1 Occupational Diving Operations requires that candidates for occupational diver training be a minimum of 18 years of age.
-This is due to a combination of factors:
+The Australian and New Zealand Standard AS/NZS 2299.1 Occupational Diving Operations requires that candidates for all ADAS training be a minimum of 18 years of age.

 > Also see Age Requirements